thescientist13/nono-poc/README.md

 Have led to a bottom up re-thinking of how to approach the project.
 Namely, questioning if tools like webpack should own the whole pipeline, and instead aim for an ondemand local development workflow, with a lean and custom production optimization pipeline, enabling build strategies like `strict`, `spa`, and `progressive`, but from "scratch".

 ## Vision
+Greenwood should be usable by anyone familiar with HTML / CSS / JS, and additionally, markdown.
+With this, the framework will support building a modern site or app for the web.
+It will be great for blogs, portfolios, SPAs, and more!
+This POC aims to ensure that this is experience can be gauranteed / supported / documented.

 Goals of this POC are as follows:
 - Appeal to developers of all skill levels with a project that scales as skills / needs scale.
 - Web Platform first, starting from the ground up using HTML, CSS, JS.